ceschini/memcached/docs/ica/under-sea/temporal-compression/dcvc-dc.md

 The coding pipeline contains three core steps: $fmotion$, $fTcontext$, and $fframe$.

+### Fmotion

 $fmotion$ receives the *current frame* + the previous *reconstructed frame*.
 It uses **optical flow network** it to estimate the motion vector (MV) $v_t$, which is encoded and decoded as $v_t$ hat.

+### FTcontext

 $fTcontext$ receives the decoded $v_t$hat with the propagated feature $Ft-1$ from the previous frame.
 It then *extracts the motion-aligned temporal context feature* $Ct$.

 It uses hierarchical quality patterns to train weights and assign it to each quality reference frame on the hierarchy.
-By adjusting these weights, it then learns what is the best one to move up or down the stack.
+Adjusting these weights, it then learns what is the best one to move up or down the stack.

 By referencing both the nearest frame and the farther high-quality frame, it can then achieve top performance.

+Using the motion vector and the feature map of previous frame, Ftcontext predicts different offsets of this motion in order to better determine where the next motion will be.

+*It stores the different motion from previous frames to better predict the current frame motion*
+### Fframe

 $fframe$ encodes $xt$ into quantized latent representation by using $Ct$ to generate $yt$ hat.
 Then, By using **Channel Partition**, it uses $Ct$ to decode $yt$ hat, feeding it to a frame generator to produce $xt$ hat and $Ft$.

+Quad-tree Based Channel Partition is responsible for splitting the encoded frame into patches.
+These patches are then used to estimate the probability mass function (PMF) for arithmetic coding.
+By coding PMF on multiple steps, each partition can be used to guide the coding on each step, and as such can represent more diverse and robust contexts for spatial compression.